richardschoen/iforgit/knowledge/STRSEUARC.md

 https://github.com/richardschoen/iforgit/blob/master/samples/STRSEUARCC.CLLE
 source members should be first uploaded to the file: ```IFORGIT/SOURCE``` or your own source library

-### Prep for new SEU command by renaming the original STRSEU commands
+### Prep for the new STRSEU command by renaming the original STRSEU commands to STRSEUORIG
 ```
 RNMOBJ OBJ(QSYS/STRSEU) OBJTYPE(*CMD) NEWOBJ(STRSEUORIG)
 ```